BillFlugrath/NeRF_BlenderDataPipeline/README.md

 The project contains two text documents that explain in detail how to create new training data for the NeRF demo app.
 Creating new training data is easy and simply requires:
 1) Construct a Blender scene with 3-D models and an animated camera.
-2) Output of an image sequence for each frame of the camera animation.
+2) Output of an image for each frame of the camera animation.
 3) Invoke a python script to output the new training data in an .npz file.

 The new training data file is then directly used by the NeRF demo application.